go-faast/tokenCuration/US/README.md

 2. [Remarks by William Hinman](https://www.sec.gov/news/speech/speech-hinman-061418)

-> “putting aside the fundraising that accompanied the creation of Ether, based on my understanding of the present state of Ether, the Ethereum network and its decentralized structure, current offers and sales of Ether are not securities transactions”
+> putting aside the fundraising that accompanied the creation of Ether, based on my understanding of the present state of Ether, the Ethereum network and its decentralized structure, current offers and sales of Ether are not securities transactions

  - Based on these statements, a token that has completed a fundraise can is not necessarily a security; ethereum completed a fundraise, but is not at this time a security.